 The integration of art education is therefore closely related to visual literacy, which is now an essential condition for the functioning and application of the individual in society.
-The integration of the arts:
+The integration of Arts:

-- Provides pupils with a well-rounded education. - Helps them to see the connections between objects and information and to understand the world more comprehensively. - Shapes their emotional intelligence and fosters creativity, imagination, and innovation [34, 35].
+- Provides pupils with a well-rounded education. - Helps them to see the connections between objects and information and to understand the world more comprehensively. - Shapes their emotional intelligence and fosters creativity, imagination, and innovation (34,35).